gr2m/github-project/README.md

       </td>
       <td>

-The field name as shown in the project.
+The field name as shown in the project

 </td>
     </tr>